 More than 90 years after the discovery of insulin, ViaCyte has received FDA approval to launch the first ever-human trial of a stem-cell derived treatment that might cure type 1 diabetes.
 ViaCyte’s trial is only the third ever in the US, and the sixth ever in the world to use embryonic stem cell therapy to cure a disease.
 Only a decade ago America was torn apart by a political and religious debate about the ethics of using human embryos for stem cell research.

-Now, The Human Trial will film the first six months of the first phase of the trial, to document every step of this remarkable moment in medical science.
+Now, The Human Trial is filming the first six months of the first phase of the trial, to document every step of this remarkable moment in medical science.
 One donated human embryo might be the cure for millions of people suffering from diabetes.
 But, more than that, the film provides context for what it took to get here: the years of research, by scores of scientists working in other facilities around the world; and the extraordinary costs of getting a new drug to market — on average, $2.9 billion, according to Forbes magazine.

 Already four years in production, The Human Trial brings to life the human realities of diabetes, which causes a death every seven seconds and will be the leading cause of death in the US by 2030.
 With exclusive access to the patients who are the subjects of Phase I/II of the trial, the film illuminates the emotional, physical and financial costs of diabetes that is a $612 billion health expenditure worldwide.

 The challenge of making a film about this disease is that you can’t see it.
 People with diabetes look healthy, and it’s only when the complications become dire – blindness or renal failure – do they appear to be battling a serious disease.
 We’ve been thinking about how to best illustrate what’s going on inside a body of someone with diabetes (type 1) versus someone who doesn’t have diabetes.